nvw1/deep-learning-fairness-light/README.md

 Once this is completed it will utilise the configuration stored in `utils/params_celeba.yaml` to run execute the program through the entry file `running.py`.
 The results will be accessible in the console as well as in the connected wandb account dashboard with its respective Tensorboard graphs. <br />

+EDIT: shows all places where code can be customised

 ### Datasets
 1. CelebA Datsset (from [here] (https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html))

+This has been pre processed and stored in a google cloud bucket.
+If you want to pre-process it yourself use the `pre-process-data.ipynb` file and adjust the location to where your data is stored.

 ### Code Sources
 We use `compute_dp_sgd_privacy.py` copied from public [repo](https://github.com/tensorflow/privacy).